yamitenshi/talks/youve-inherited-legacy-now-what/slides.md

 Bugs are no different from feature requests: some are not important, and some are less important than others.
 Prioritise them just like anything else.
 Earlier conversations about what's important can help with this.

+Static analysis is wonderful for this - it catches entire classes of bugs, and with a baseline can only block problems with what you've touched.

 ---